Israeli cuisine: Poultry and meat

 Chicken is the most widely eaten meat in Israel, followed by turkey.
 Chicken is prepared in a multitude of ways, from simple oven-roasted chicken to elaborate casseroles with rich sauces such as date syrup, tomato sauce, etc.

 Examples include chicken casserole with couscous, inspired by Moroccan Jewish cooking, chicken with olives, a Mediterranean classic, and chicken albondigas (meat balls) in tomato sauce, from Jerusalem Sephardi cuisine.

 Albondigas are prepared from ground meat.
 Similar to them is the more popular kufta which is made of minced meat, herbs and spices and cooked with tomato sauce, date syrup, pomegranate syrup or tamarind syrup with vegetables or beans.

 Grilled and barbecued meat are common in Israeli cuisine.
 The country has many small eateries specializing in beef and lamb kebab, shish taouk, merguez and shashlik.
 Outdoor barbecuing, known as mangal or al ha-esh (on the fire) is a beloved Israeli pastime.

 In modern times, Israel Independence Day is frequently celebrated with a picnic or barbecue in parks and forests around the country.

 Skewered goose liver is a dish from southern Tel Aviv.
 It is grilled with salt and black pepper and sometimes with spices like cumin or Baharat spice mix.

 Chicken or lamb baked in the oven is very common with potatoes, and sometimes fried onions as well.

 Turkey schnitzel is an Israeli adaptation of veal schnitzel, and is an example of the transformations common in Israeli cooking.

-The schnitzel was brought to Israel by Jews from Central Europe, but before and during the early years of the State of Israel veal was unobtainable and chicken or turkey was an inexpensive and tasty substitute.
+The schnitzel was brought to Israel by Jews from Central Europe, but before and during the early years of the State of Israel veal was unobtainable and chicken or turkey was an inexpensive substitute.
 Furthermore, a Wiener schnitzel is cooked in both butter and oil, but in Israel only oil is used, because of kashrut.